alechewitt/llm-ui-challenge/README.md

 ## Highlights

-Here are some of the most impressive outputs from the benchmark:
+Here are some of the most impressive outputs:

 ---